Abdur-rahmaanJ/shopcube/README.md

 git checkout -b bg-fix-migration-file
 ```

-- Once you have add your changes ensure tests are still passing.
+- Once you have add your changes ensure tests are still passing. # beginners ignore this one until we write more explicit docs
-- Add tests for any new functionality added.
+- Add tests for any new functionality added. # beginners ignore this one until we write more explicit docs
 - Ensure you commits follow the standard specified [here](https://udacity.github.io/git-styleguide/).
 - Follow the Pull request [template](.PULL_REQUEST_TEMPLATE.md).
 - Add your country flag in readme after accepted PR